alfredmastan/Projects-Page/README.md

 # Projects
 Welcome to my Projects Page!
-These are my projects that I have worked on or are working on
+These are all my projects that I have worked on

 # Python
 | Project | Area | Description | Libraries |